July 11th, 2011

 This is a multi-part blog entry added over 2 days of time documenting the progress of the addition of USB to a simple frequency counter.
 The final result lets me graph frequency over time on the computer, automatically, over days of time if desired.
-I’m quite pleased at the result, especially considering so little circuitry was required!
-Although this page documents all the way from conception to completion, if you wish you can jump straight to the final product.
+I'm quite pleased at the result, especially considering so little circuitry was required!

 It looks like this will be a multi-part blog entry.
 I'm in the process of figuring out how to add USB functionality to this simple device, which will be a fun way for me to express my creativity and think a bit outside the box while gaining some simple electrical engineering experience!
 Here's the jist of what I'm planning...